 Let’s Get Planning!

-Now that you know the basic steps you need to take for planning your Walt Disney World vacation, let the planning begin!!
+It’s time to let your Walt Disney World vacation planning begin!!
 Don’t get overwhelmed!
 Planning is essential for having a magical vacation BUT do you really want to know the KEY to unlock the vacation you are dreaming of?
 Be prepared to scrap your plan at a moment’s notice.
 I know, why would you go through all of this work if you are not going to follow your plan?
 Because sometimes it is just better to go with the flow or do whatever is necessary to keep your tribe happy.
 Trust me, almost everyone you are taking will have a breakdown at some point during your trip.
 That you can plan on.
 So sometimes it will be in the best interest of your family to skip fireworks, grab some food, and get to bed early.
 And that is okay.
 I promise, missing something that you were planning on will not ruin your trip.
 Forcing everyone to stay up too late when they are tired and hungry is more likely to put a damper on things than just letting it go!

 Let me know if I can help with any trip planning advice!
 It’s my favorite thing to do!